fastlane/fastlane/fastlane/docs/PluginsTroubleshooting.md

 If you're having trouble calling a plugin action, here is a simple guide on how to resolve the issue:

+### Make sure fastlane is up to date

+Run `fastlane -v` and `bundle exec fastlane -v` and make sure it's at least version 1.93.0.

 ### Update your plugins

 Run `fastlane update_plugins` to make sure to have all the latest plugins and their dependencies installed.